Ajayt036/Python-Hands-on-challenges/README.md

-This is my journy to practice Python problems.
+This is my journey to practice Python problems.